Arize-ai/openinference/python/examples/llama-index/backend/README.md

 --data '{ "messages": [{ "role": "user", "content": "Hello" }] }'
 ```

-You can start editing the API by modifying `app/api/routers/chat.py`.
-The endpoint auto-updates as you save the file.
+You can start editing the API endpoints by modifying `app/api/routers/chat.py`.
+The endpoints auto-update as you save the file.
+You can delete the endpoint you're not using.

 Open [http://localhost:8000/docs](http://localhost:8000/docs) with your browser to see the Swagger UI of the API.